 The first lock today was Lock 14.
 The college girl working there said the cheese place was her favorite thing about Campbellford.
 Except of course she really said it was her “favourite” thing, because up here they spell those kinds of words that way.
 Either way, as previously noted, we missed it.
 We did get some delicious doughnuts, however, before shoving off.

 Since (1) we couldn’t drone over the last double lock and (2) we didn’t have the camera ready in time when we went through it, the second double lock gave us a chance for minor redemption in the form of another time-lapse video.

 We know, we know, the video is too jerky.
 This was an experiment with 10-second intervals, done as a test before the super-awesome-we-can’t-wait Peterborough Lift Lock.
 That spectacle comes in a few days since we are staying in Peterborough until Monday morning.

 Even when nobody is looking, flowers pop up.
 This one was growing out of a concrete lock wall.
-Poor little thing likely is unaware that its struggles to bloom will be for nothing come the impending ice and snow.
+Poor little thing likely is unaware that its struggles to bloom will be for nothing when the ice and snow arrive next week.

 Of course, there’s often a thorn amidst beauty.
 We wonder if the dude who thought this sign was funny is related to the guy who put his leather recliner on a float in the river.

 Dana wanted to drop an anchor and wait awhile, but we needed to get to Hastings so Blomo could catch his evening shuttle to Toronto.
 We docked at Hastings Village Marina and promptly did what we always do—look for lunch.
 For some reason there’s a statue of a big fish and a little fish just past the marina, perhaps to show fishermen what size fish they can catch and what size fish they can claim they caught.

 When Shannon was a Blackhawk, she played with a girl named Anna Hess.
 Anna’s double was a singer at karaoke night.